 COFFEE BAR IN THE ROUND

-Whenever possible, we design free standing furniture to complement our interior design features.
-The quality and unique design of custom furniture far surpasses ubiquitous, off-the-shelf products.
+Whenever possible, we design free-standing furniture to complement our interior design features.
+As a result, the custom furniture’s quality and unique design far surpass universal, off-the-shelf products.

-For the café, we fabricated the ripple wood bar at the front window, the shelving on the north wall that incorporates a grab-and-go cooler and the glass display case built into the coffee bar.
+For the café, we fabricated the ripple wood bar at the front window, the shelving on the north wall that incorporates a grab-and-go cooler, and the glass display case built into the coffee bar.
+The flow of the window bar makes for a more ergonomic sit-and-chat area allowing for free-flow conversation minus the neck strain.
 We designed all the elements and fabricated each piece right here in Chicago.
-Collaborating with local Chicago artisans for our one-off furniture designs tells a more interesting story versus ordering furniture that arrives in a crate from Asia.
+Collaborating with local Chicago artisans for our one-off furniture designs tells a more exciting story than ordering furniture that arrives in a crate from overseas.